surdu/surdu.me/_content/posts/2019-07-28-digital-ocean-ddns.md

 "data":"192.168.1.1"
 ```

 From this, we only care about the `id` of our `A` DNS records.
-From the above output we can determine that those IDs are `76145698` and `76145705`.
+From the above output, we can determine that those IDs are `76145698` and `76145705`.
 So we change our initial script accordingly:

 ```txt
 RECORD_IDS=(76145698 76145705)